braingeneers/mission_control/README.md

       - braingeneers-net                                        # don't change this
 ```

-#### Setting the Virtual Host
+#### Setting the Virtual Host and LetsEncrypt environment variables

-The `VIRTUAL_HOST` environment variable in your service's definition determines the subdomain your service will be accessible from.
+The `VIRTUAL_HOST` & `LETSENCRYPT_HOST` environment variables in your service's definition determines the subdomain your service will be accessible from.
 For instance, if `VIRTUAL_HOST` is set to `my-service`, your service will be accessible from `https://my-service.braingeneers.gi.ucsc.edu`.
+You can choose any valid hostname under the braingeneers.gi.ucsc.edu domain.
+The `VIRTUAL_PORT` defines what port your service listens to, any port is acceptable, you will not use the port when accessing your service, that's only used internally.

-#### Configuring Shared Secrets
+### Configuring Shared Secrets

 If your service requires access to shared secrets, add a volume mount from the shared secrets volume.
 The secrets will be available in the following directory structure: